Prevention Educator

 General Responsibilities

-• The Prevention Educator is responsible for delivering the Wyman curriculum to youth and youth adults in the school or other setting.
+• The Prevention Educator is responsible for delivering the Wyman TOP and other curriculum to youth and young adults in schools and other settings.

 Essential Duties

-• Review, learn, and present Wyman curriculum as required to youth participating in a grant funded program.
-Ensure that any fidelity and Wyman requirements are maintained.
+• 1.
+Review, learn, and present Wyman and other curriculum as required to youth participating in a grant funded program.
+Ensure that any fidelity and approved curriculum requirements are maintained.

-• Participate in Wyman presenter education and certification process.
+• Participate in Wyman and other curriculum presenter education and certification process.

-• Review and have a good understanding all funder and CBI documents that pertain to an awarded grant in relation to providing the Wyman presentations, such as the Notice of Award, approved grant application and budget, amendments, MOU’s and contracts with participating schools, and collaborating organizations.
+• Review and have a good understanding all funder and CBI documents that pertain to an awarded grant in relation to providing the curriculum, such as the Notice of Award, approved grant application and budget, amendments, MOU’s, curriculum chosen/approved, and contracts with participating schools, and collaborating organizations.

 • Ensure that students, guardians, and/or school sign all required permission and participation documents.
 Retain copies.